lawalsegun2025/whatsapp_chat_analyzer/README.md

 ## Source of Dataset

 The data for this project can be gotten from any whatsapp group chat.
-To get a whatsapp gruop chat data, follow the steps listed below;
+To get a whatsapp group chat data, follow the steps listed below;

 * Move to the whatsapp chat group
 * At the top right click on the `three vertical column`